Maia-Everett/lintian.eu/_posts/2024-01-07-warcraft-retrospective-9.md

 I'm not saying the manual *should* have answered this question.
 I'm not even sure the writers thought about it.
 From the perspective of the Warcraft 2 writers, the orcs were evil conquerors who invaded new lands simply because they were *there*.
 It certainly fits with the characterization of orcs given by Garona in the Warcraft 1 manual and by Gul'dan in the Warcraft 2 manual.
 So I'm willing to believe that Orgrim's Horde saw new lands to conquer and rose to the challenge because it *could*.
 Orgrim himself lacks a character entry in the manual, so we don't know his personal goals.

 Indeed, this would only be a problem if Orgrim somehow became an important character for the larger Warcraft universe once again.
-If he once again gained agency again after becoming a prisoner of war, or if his agency in the Second War was revealed in hindsight.
+If he once again gained agency after becoming a prisoner of war, or if his agency in the Second War was revealed in hindsight.
 Because if his goal was as simple as, say, giving the orcs a new home after Draenor was ruined, he could have simply conquered Stormwind and stopped there.
 The southern continent had plenty of verdant land to settle on, the humans left behind plenty of infrastructure, and while I'm not a warfare expert, I'd assume that waging a defensive war against the Alliance would be easier than an offensive one --- especially with easy access to reinforcements through the Dark Portal.[^orgrim_justification]

 As it turns out, by waging an offensive war, Doomhammer simply overextended himself.
 He certainly thoroughly prepared for the Second War; by the time Tides of Darkness begins, the Horde has already captured all lands south of the [Thandol Span](https://warcraft.wiki.gg/wiki/Thandol_Span) and built up outposts, fleets, and factories.
-The Second War was a war between two coalitions of roughly equal strength; indeed, in the ending of the orc campaign, the Horde *wins*, bringing the entire continent under its heels.
+The Second War was a war between two coalitions of roughly equal strength; indeed, in the ending of the orc campaign, the Horde *wins*, bringing the entire continent under its heel.
 So far, Beyond the Dark Portal, a sequel to the ending where the Alliance won, is vague at where exactly Doomhammer's Horde canonically faltered, only mentioning that Gul'dan's renegade clans were slaughtered by their own kin.

 I'll say more on this matter once we get into later lore and more retcons regarding Orgrim and the Second War pile up.
 For now, remember the yet-unanswered question of his motivations.

 ## The Horde Identity

-The Horde in Warcraft 1 (which wasn't even named that by the game) and the Horde of Warcraft 2 are two very different beasts.[^horde_terms]
+The Horde of Warcraft 1 (which wasn't even named that by the game) and the Horde of Warcraft 2 are two very different beasts.[^horde_terms]

 * The **Monster Horde**, led in Warcraft 1 by the Shadow Council and Blackhand[^wc1horde], is a swarm of demonic locusts, devouring everyone and everything in its path and poisoning the very land --- which the Warcraft 1 manual implied was simply the way orcs were.
 With no technology except catapults, they favor brute strength and dark magic, making pacts with the infernal denizens of Hell[^hell].
 * The **War Machine Horde**, led in Tides of Darkness by Orgrim Doomhammer, is a coalition of races driven by their own interests, wielding dark magic and technology in equal measure.
 They are industrialized, building zeppelins, foundries and oil tankers just like the equally industrialized Alliance, and command disciplined armies in a war of methodic, relentless conquest led by a [glorious strategist](https://en.wikipedia.org/wiki/Jade_Empire).